Prasad750/Swiggato/README.md

 - Implemented Hibernate with JPA on a PostgreSQL database for efficient and reliable data handling in the food delivery application.

 # Tech Stack
--Java, Spring Boot, Hibernate, JPA, Tomcat, PostgreSQL, Postman
+- Java, Spring Boot, Hibernate, JPA, Tomcat, PostgreSQL, Postman